ocean-transport/guides/Setting_up_conda_on_clusters.md

 A problem that lots of us have to deal with is how to run our python code on a cluster (e.g. yellowstone, discover, habanero, etc.).
 On our local machine or on sverdrup, we know how to manage packages using [conda](https://docs.conda.io/en/latest/) and [pip](https://pypi.org/project/pip/).
 But most clusters do not have conda available, and the system or module-based python distribution probably doesn't have all the packages we need (e.g. xarray, dask, etc.).
 How can we get around these limitations to get a fully functional, flexible python environment on any cluster?

 Here is a solution, which we have used succesfully on habanero and pleiades.
-I assume something similar will work on most clusters.
+We assume something similar will work on most clusters.

 ## Step 1: Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) in user space.